aiegoo/documentation/_wiki/blog/2021-11-09-mychecklist.md

 **ref** check both the the risk_assesment/test and api/test; also have a look at api/view.py, and api/permisssions.py

 ### more update on db schema change
-* let user know the unit or type of data, and you can now search using any of the fields (from the three fields).
+* following is to let user know the unit or type of data, and you can now search using any of the fields (from the three fields).

 ```diff
 cid         name        type        notnull     dflt_value  pk